 Entrepreneurs who lack expert guidance are more likely to struggle.
 For insight into starting a business in a small city, we turned to a panel of experts for their thoughts on the following key questions:

-- In the context of the ongoing pandemic, what are the pros and cons of starting a business in a small city?
+- In the context of inflation, what are the pros and cons of starting a business in a small city?

 - Would some types of small businesses – i.e., a retail store, restaurant, or tech startup – do better than others in a smaller city?